Old Palo Alto Residential Parking Permits

 Due to the public health emergency, the Old Palo Alto RPP district has operated inconsistently since March 2020.
 To preserve the value of your purchase, existing permit term expiration dates have been extended to April 30, 2021.

-To maintain neighborhood parking availability for residents the City will resume full-time RPP parking enforcement on May 3, 2021, at 8:00 AM.
+To maintain neighborhood parking availability for residents the City will resume full-time RPP parking enforcement in August 2021.

 Permit Prices for Residents